BITSCTF 2024 - Writeups

 Flag: BITSCTF{DFIR_r0ck55}

-We are given a memory dump, AD1 image file and PCAP file for our investigation.
-The flag is given directly in the description.
+We are given a memory dump, AD1 image file and PCAP file to investigate.
+The flag is provided in the description.

 Access Granted!
 [Forensics]